Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-4-How-objects-behave/README.md

 Dog d = new Dog();
 d.bark(3)
 ```
-1 - call the bark emthod on the Dog reference, and pass in the value 3 (as the argument to the method).
+1 - call the bark method on the Dog reference, and pass in the value 3 (as the argument to the method).
 2 - The bits representing the int value 3 are delivered into the bark method.
 3 - the bits land in the numOfBarks parameter (an int-sized variable).
 4 - Use the NumOfBarks parameter as a variable in the method code.